nataluna3/melodystream-sql-eval/EMAIL_RESPONSE_ANDREA.md

 3. **Harvest failures** from real usage and append them to your golden set—that’s how 40% becomes 70%+.
 4. When volume justifies it, talk to us about **fine-tuning** on Fireworks so the model learns MelodyStream’s *actual* query language.

-Everything—including how to reproduce these numbers—is in the repo: **https://github.com/nataluna3/melodystream-sql-eval** (README → **Solution**).
+Everything, including how to reproduce these numbers—is in the repo: **https://github.com/nataluna3/melodystream-sql-eval** (README → **Solution**).
 If you want a short walkthrough live, happy to slot something in.

 Thanks for trusting us with a real problem.
 This is solvable; you’re just past the “vibe check” stage and into the part where measurement makes it boring—in a good way.